DepFCD/DepFCD/README.md

 # Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization
 This repository illustrates the tool, data, and scripts of our ICSE2023 under-reviewing work —— `Dependency Facade: The Coupling and Conflicts between Android Framework and Its Customization`.
 The directory is organized as follows.
 Please note that due to paper page limit, we attach Section `Threats to Validity` in this readme <here>.
 We opened all of the collected data of the investigated open-source subjects.
 As for the close-source industrial (IndustrialX) subject, we cannot open its detailing data  because of the confidential issue of the industry, one of famous mobile vendors.
-Due to the file size limit of GitHub, we upload the processed data and scripts to this repository.
+Due to the file size limit of GitHub, we upload the processed data to this repository.
 Please connect us for the large-scale raw data if required.

 The whole directory goes like the following:
 ```
-│  README.md
+├─README.md
 │
+├─Method (DepFCD tool)
+│  ├─dep_facade.exe
+│  ├─enre_java.jar
+│  └─ref_tool
+│
+│─Scripts
+│    ├─Setup_scripts
+│    └─RQ_scripts
+│
+│
 ├─Data
 │  ├─Methodology
 │  │  ├─ENtity_and_Dependency_Extraction
 │  │  ├─Entity_Ownership_Identification
 │  │  ├─Intrusive_Operation_Identification
 │  │  └─Restriction_Level_Labeling
-│  ├─Results
-│  │  ├─RQ1
-│  │  ├─RQ2
-│  │  ├─RQ3
-│  │  └─RQ4
 │  │
-│  └─Setup
+│  │─Setup
-│      ├─Merge_conflict_collection
+│  │    ├─Merge_conflict_collection
+│  │    │  ├─aospa
+│  │    │  ├─calyx
+│  │    │  ├─lineage
+│  │    │  └─omnirom
+│  │    │
+│  │    └─Subject_and_version_collection
 │  │        ├─aospa
 │  │        ├─calyx
 │  │        ├─lineage
 │  │        └─omnirom
-│      │
-│      └─Subject_and_version_collection
-│          ├─aospa
-│          ├─calyx
-│          ├─lineage
-│          └─omnirom
-│
+│  └─Results
-├─Method(tool)
-│  └─dep_facade.exe
+│     ├─RQ1
-│  └─enre_java.jar
+│     ├─RQ2
-│  └─ref_tool
+│     ├─RQ3
-│
+│     └─RQ4
-└─Scripts
-    ├─RQ_scripts
-    └─setup_scripts
+|
+└─Threats to Validity

 ```

 ## Method

 ### Entity and Dependency Extraction

-We employ the [*ENRE*]() to parse the entities and dependencies from source code.
+We employ the [*ENRE*](https://github.com/xjtu-enre/ENRE-java) to parse the entities and dependencies from source code.

 - `enre_java.jar` - a static code analysis tool to produce dependency graphs.